PSBP-Library/psbp-library.github.io/index.md

 Hopefully you can relate the vocabulary to the one you are used to.

+Excpect frequent additions to this document.

+Also expect changes to this document.

 ## Introduction

 The `PSBP` library strictly separates *specifications* from *implementations*.